 But then, even in the office you shouldn’t bug people at random, hovering over their shoulder until they’re ready to chat.
 The conference room might be full, the whiteboard might not have markers.

-So whether your entire team is remote, or you’re remote for a few days and need to stay connected, or you’re working with a contractor or team somewhere else, or you just want to work more effectively even in an office, here is the software for remote work you need in 2020.
+So whether your entire team is remote, or you’re remote for a few days and need to stay connected, or you’re working with a contractor or team somewhere else, or you just want to work more effectively even in an office, here is the unique software for remote work you need in 2021.

 Google Docs, Sheets, and Slides for office collaboration

 It has fewer features than Microsoft Office, sports an arguably more dated design, and requires you to be online to work well.
 Yet G Suite can’t be beat for collaboration.

 Write your documents (or any text you want to share) in Google Docs, crunch numbers and build dashboards in Google Sheets, and pull them together into presentations with Google Slides.
 Then share them with your team, and anyone can edit your creations, add comments for clarification, or suggest changes that you could add or not.
 Or get help with the work.
 Share them at the start and let others help you edit the same doc or spreadsheet at the same time.
 Don’t worry about things getting lost in the process—click the Last Edit link at the right of the menu to look back through all previous versions.